LightFoe/THM-WriteUp/README.md

 # THM-WriteUp

+(will add a more detailed description soon)
 ## What is THM?

-[TryHack.me](https://tryhackme.com/) is a fantastic website to learn, improve and master cybersecurity concepts
+[TryHack.me](https://tryhackme.com/) is a fantastic website to learn, improve and master cybersecurity concepts (will add a more detailed description soon)
-lorem ipsum

 |     Room   | Number of Day   | Concept |